creativemindsplugins/cm-table-of-content/readme.md

 * Transfer the plugin’s directory to the `/wp-content/plugins/` location.
 * Initiate the plugin by selecting it from the ‘Plugins’ menu in WordPress.
-* In the admin area, under the table-of-contents option, detail your terms with the page title as the term and the content area as the definition.
-* Optionally, establish a primary table-of-contents page, such as “Table of Contents,” without content for a collective term directory.
-Without this page, terms will be highlighted without a centralized index.
-* If desired, specify the ID of your main table-of-contents page in the plugin’s settings.
-* Additional optional settings are available for customization in the dashboard.
+* When iditing a post or a page, find the metabox ‘CM Table of Contents’.
+Enable the option ‘Search for Table Of Contents items on this post/page’ to display TOC at the bottom of the page.
+* Optionally, you can check the option ‘Disable automatic display of TOC at top of the content’ and display TOC in any place of the page using a shortcode [cmtoc_table_of_contents].
+* In the plugin settings, you can define the TOC title, define specific tags, classes and IDs to parse for TOC, and change the font size for different TOC header levels.

 ### How to Use

 * Effortlessly integrate a navigation table into any post or page.
-* Tailor your table of contents using designated tags and classes.
+* Tailor your table of contents using redefined tags and classes.
 * Design the table to fit user preferences or aesthetic requirements.

 ## TOC Plugin Premium Editions